ClassiCube/MCGalaxy-API-Documentation/Database/Database.md

 #### `static void UpdateRows(string table, string columns, optional string modifier, params object[] args)`

-Updates rows for the given table [TODO explain better]
+Updates rows in the given table [TODO explain better]

 Remarks:
 - `modifier` is an optional argument that does not have to be provided